Remembering a General Hospital Legacy Character on the Anniversary of Her Death — Plus, How to Unmake the Fatal Mistake

 Shortly before Emily’s murder, you’ll recall, the soap had killed off veteran actor Stuart Damon as her dad, Alan.
 Quartermaines, it seemed, were dropping like flies.
 (Steve Burton, who plays Alan’s son and Emily’s brother, Jason, famously weighed in on the decimation of his on-screen family in September of 2020.)

 Eventually, General Hospital realized the mistake that it had made and rehired Livingston in 2009 to originate a new role, Emily’s twin Rebecca Shaw.
 “I remember when they first told me about her, she was gonna be this completely different character,” the actress said during an episode of That’s Awesome With Steve Burton & Bradford Anderson, “so I came in that first day with all these ideas about how she was going to be different, and one of the writers came down at the end of that day and said, ‘Keep this character just like Emily.’”

 In the end, the only difference between Livingston’s old character and her new one was that in her new one, “they put me in a lot of leather,” she recalled.
 That, and con artist Rebecca didn’t prove to be nearly as popular as Emily had.
 So less than a year after Livingston was brought back, she was let go again.

 What do you think?
 Would you like to see Livingston back in action?
-On your way to the comments below, check out this photo gallery of actors like her who played two roles on the same soap.
+On your way to the comments below, check out this photo gallery of more General Hospital characters that never should’ve been killed off.

 Video: YouTube/General Hospital